To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 Hypothalamus

-Controls thyroid stimulating hormone (TSH) release in the pituitary gland
+Controls thyroid-stimulating hormone (TSH) release in the pituitary gland.

 Gonadotropin-releasing hormone (GnRH)